calacademy-research/BLATq/README.md

-# blatq
+# BLATq

-blatq is the same as BLAT v.
+BLATq is the same as BLAT v.
 35 (Kent, 2002; Kent, 2012), except that it will accept fastq files, although it does not utilize the base quality score information in the fastq files.

 ### Contents